kocherlab/pipemake/docs/filetypes.rst

 Snakemake files (Modules)
 *************************

-The primary goal of a Snakemake file in Pipemake is to define a **Module**.
-A **Module** consists of one or more rules (and/or checkpoints) that are used to perform a specific pipeline task (align reads, call variants, annotate a genome, etc.).
-Another important aspect of a **Module** is a standardized set of configurable input and output files for each rule.
-This is important for two reasons: 1) it allows Pipemake to properly assign input and output files and 2) it allows for a **Module** to be easily reused in other pipelines.
+Snakemake files are used to define Pipemake **Modules**.
+In general, **Modules** follow the same structure and nomenclature as typical Snakemake files.
+However, Pipemake **Modules** are focused on being reusable.
+This is achieved by following a few key principles:
+* Limiting a **Module** to a collection of rules used to perform a particular task (align reads, call variants, annotate a genome, etc.)
+* Consistent input and output usage, which may be either hard-coded or generated from a set of configurable terms
+* Using singularity containers to ensure a consistent software environment

+By following these principles, Pipemake **Modules** may be easily used in multiple pipelines.
 For example, a basic snakemake file that aligns reads from a sample to a reference genome might have the following rules:

 .. code-block:: python

     rule index_reference:
         input:
-            "reference.fasta"
+            "myref.fasta"
         output:
-            "reference.fasta.bwt"
+            "myref.fasta.bwt"
+        singularity:
+		    "docker://quay.io/biocontainers/bwa:0.7.8"
         shell:
             "bwa index {input}"

     rule align_reads:
         input:
             reads="Sample1.R1.fastq.gz",
-            ref="reference.fasta",
-            index="reference.fasta.bwt"
+            ref="myref.fasta",
+            index="myref.fasta.bwt"
         output:
             "Sample1.bam"
+        singularity:
+		    "docker://quay.io/biocontainers/bwa:0.7.8"
         shell:
             "bwa mem -t 8 {input.ref} {input.reads} | samtools view -bS - > {output}"

-To convert this into a Pipemake **Module**, we would only need to modify the input and output files as follows:
+To convert this into a Pipemake **Module** with configurable files, we would only need to modify the input and output files as follows:

 .. code-block:: python